rgeraldporter/avitext-spec/README.md

 #### ➤ Other short codes can be strung together for an individual or group

-This will likely not happen often, but you may choose to denote that two birds are both "male and immature", or "female, adult, and dead".
-These cases **must** be prefixed with a digit for a count though, e.g. `2mi` or `1daf`.
+This will likely not happen often, but you may choose to denote that two birds are both "male and immature", or "female and adult".
+These cases **must** be prefixed with a digit for a count though, e.g. `2mi` or `1af`.

 ### Advanced Example